 AngelHousePress publishes poetry chapbooks on occasion in a limited edition of 50 copies, no reprints. if you would like to send a chapbook, please send a query letter first with a brief synopsis of the work, and a short bio to email@example.com.
 Note that the manuscript can be no greater than 22 pages, excluding cover.
-Currently reading manuscripts for autumn 2018. at this point, i am only interested in considering work by those who identify as women, are genderqueer or are in a marginalized group.
+Currently reading manuscripts for spring 2019. at this point, i am only interested in considering work by those who identify as women, are genderqueer or are in a marginalized group.
 Please specify on your cover letter.
 Also please note that if you've already sent me a manuscript or query in a given year, please do not send another manuscript or query that same year.

 Manuscript Submission Guidelines

 If you have already sent me a query e-mail, and I have agreed to consider your manuscript, please follow the guidelines below when you send me the work.

 1. Submit no more than 22 pages;

 2. Use Palatino Linotype 12 or 10 point font; this is our house style and if you use this font, there will be no issues with alignment.
 The point is maximum legibility in print.

 3. If possible, prepare and submit your document as an MS Word .doc or .docx file.

 4. If you can’t send an MS Word file, please send an RTF file.